7 ways to experience Zadar, Croatia

 You'll also spot the chunky Byzantine church of St Donat, which has been around since the 9th century and nowadays is a lovely setting for classical concerts.

-Pop into the nearby Archaeological Museum to check out exhibits from prehistory to medieval times.
+Pop into the nearby Archaeological Museum to check out exhibits from prehistoric to medieval times.

 There are also some unexpectedly fascinating exhibits in the Museum of Ancient Glass, which is in the 19th-century Cosmacendi Palace facing the Zadar Channel.
 Roman and Dalmatian glass give you tantalising glimpses into life in the distant past.